theNestruo/z80-asm-meter-vscode/README.md

     * `cpc`: For Amstrad CPC developers.
 Uses the default Z80 instruction set and shows timing measured in number of NOPs.
     * `z80n`: For ZX Spectrum Next developers.
 Includes the ZX Spectrum Next Extended Z80 instruction set and shows default timing information.

-* `z80-asm-meter.syntax`: Adjusts the main syntax of the assembler:
+* `z80-asm-meter.syntax`: Adjusts the main syntax of the assembler.
+The main syntax of the assembler changes the default value of particular features (such as syntax of the labels, or support for fake instructions) to best suit one particular assembler.
+See [assembler syntax settings](#assembler-syntax-settings) for details.

     * `default` (default): Matches most assemblers.
     * `glass`: Matches [Glass Z80 assembler](http://www.grauw.nl/projects/glass/) syntax.